 In an age-appropriate program from Kindergarten through 8th grade, Westminster develops in students fundamental skills necessary for listening to, understanding, performing, and enjoying music of high quality.
 Students are exposed to a broad spectrum of traditional music and develop awareness of the components of increasingly sophisticated pieces.
 Class activities encourage keen listening and active response to music.
 Students gain familiarity with selected works of major composers from the Western classical tradition.

-The joy of self-expression and confidence in performance are important goals of the music program at Westminster School.
-Twice each year, students demonstrate their vocal accomplishments in choral performances before the assembled students, staff, and guests of the school.
-For those students who wish to be more involved in singing, Junior Chorus provides an additional opportunity for students in grades 3-6.
-Moreover, the Music Department works cooperatively with the Drama Department to prepare students for their annual plays, helping to select appropriate music and coaching students in solo and group singing.
+Westminster’s music program encourages the joy of self-expression and confidence in performance.
+Twice each year, students participate in choral performances for the school community.
+For those who especially love singing and would like more advanced training, Junior Chorus (grades 3-5) and Gryphon Chorale (grades 6-8) provide additional opportunities.
+In addition, the Music Department works with the Drama Department to prepare students for their annual plays, helping to select appropriate music and coaching students in solo and group singing.